Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 [b]Squad Items[/b] button is added to the top middle part of the screen.
 Clicking it will toggle the list of all items equipped on the entire squad, so you can check at a glance how many medikits you have on the mission, or whatever.

-[h1]Weapon Upgrades[/h1]
+[h1]KNOWN ISSUES[/h1]

-Currently the mod does not interact with weapon upgrades.
-Meaning that if you save a loadout with an upgraded Magnetic Rifle, then when you equip that loadout later, the mod will look for any Magnetic Rifle, starting with those that do not have any weapon upgrades installed at all.
+[list][*] Weapon upgrades are not supported.
+If you save a loadout with an upgraded Magnetic Rifle, then when you equip that loadout later, the mod will look for *any* Magnetic Rifle, starting with those that do not have any weapon upgrades installed at all.

-Support for weapon upgrades may or may not be added later depending on how many of my patreon supporters will request this feature.
+[*] PCS are not supported.
+[*] If you purchase a squad upgrade for a weapon, you have to update the loadout manually.
+If you save a loadout with a Magnetic Rifle, then purchase the Beam Rifle upgrade, the loadout will still equip a Magnetic Rifle.
+[/list]

 [h1]REQUIREMENTS[/h1]
 [list]
 [*] [url=https://steamcommunity.com/workshop/filedetails/?id=1134256495][b]X2 WOTC Community Highlander[/b][/url] is required.
 [*] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=667104300][b][WotC] Mod Config Menu[/b][/url] is supported, but not a hard requirement.
-[*]Safe to add or remove mid-campaign.[/list]
+[*] Safe to add or remove mid-campaign.[/list]

 [h1]COMPATIBILITY[/h1]